geoai-lab/EUPEG/README.md

 * Updating Maven Dependencies is very slow:

 Make sure you have completed CLAVIN configuration.
-If you want to deploy CLAVIN later, please replace the content of pom.xml with the content of pom_no_CLAVIN.xml.
+If you want to deploy CLAVIN later, please delete the CLAVIN dependencies from the pom.xml first.

 * Java version error: